Understanding the Lithium Ion Transport in Concentrated Block-Copolymer Electrolytes on a Microscopic Level: Results and Discussion

 Contrasting with the coordination number of polymer oxygens, the number of coordinating \ce{TFSI} oxygens generally increases for higher salt concentrations.
 In systems with a salt concentration of \sysFive{} and lower, $\bar{N}_{\ce{O}}$ for \ce{TFSI} is below one.
 In the \sysTwo{} and \sysOneGroup{} systems, $\bar{N}_{\ce{O}}$ for the anions is around three.
 Therefore, the largest increase of the number of coordinating \ce{TFSI} oxygen atoms can be observed between the \sysFive{} and \sysTwo{} systems.
 Again this can be explained by the saturation of the polymer chain with coordinating cations.
 PEO oxygens are preferred for coordinating cations but, if there are not enough free polymer oxygens available, \ce{TFSI} coordinates instead.
+Furthermore, the short tempering run at $T = \SI{450}{\kelvin}$, which is part of the equilibration procedure, effectively decreases the number of polymer oxygens while increasing the number of \ce{TFSI} oxygens in cases of high salt loadings (cf.~SI \cref{fig:si_nonequi_coord_pol_tfsi_ts}).
 Between two and three coordinating cations per anion can be observed in the \sysTwo{} and \sysOneGroup{} systems (cf.~SI \cref{fig:si_coord_res_li} (left)).
 A single \ce{TFSI} molecule is typically able to coordinate a \ce{Li+} with either one (monodentate) or two oxygen atoms (bidentate). \cref{fig:si_coord_res_li} (right) in SI shows that the majority of cations is only coordinated by monodentate \ce{TFSI} in the \sysFive{} system and systems with less salt.
 This fraction steeply increases with the addition of salt between the \sysTen{} and \sysFive{} systems and reaches a plateau of $p \approx \SI{42}{\percent}$ for all higher salt concentrations.
 The previously observed increase of the coordinating \ce{TFSI} oxygen atoms between the \sysFive{} and \sysTwo{} systems can be attributed to an increase of bidentate \ce{TFSI}.
 In the \sysTwo{} and \sysOneGroup{} systems the majority of cations is coordinated by at least one bidentate \ce{TFSI}.

 The average coordination number of \ce{THF} is below one in all systems and it is the smallest of all three ligand residues.
 For the systems with a salt concentration of \sysFive{} and lower, virtually no coordination of the cations by \ce{THF} can be found.
 In the \sysTwo{} and \sysOneGroup{} systems $\bar{N}_{\ce{O}}$ for \ce{THF} increases slightly which again can be explained by the saturation of the polymer chain with cations.
 Similar to the anions \ce{THF} substitutes the missing PEO oxygen in the cation coordination.
 This substitution however is not as pronounced as for the \ce{TFSI}.
 When the \ce{THF} concentration is increased in the \sysOneGroup{} systems $\bar{N}_{\ce{O}}$ for \ce{THF} increases as well, while $\bar{N}_{\ce{O}}$ for the \ce{TFSI} coordination decreases slightly.
 In those systems \ce{THF} seems to be able to replace some coordinating anion oxygens.
 The coordination number of polymer oxygens does not change upon increased \ce{THF} content.